 The review criteria are the same, but the wording has been modified to emphasize the review of the investigator's overall NIGMS-relevant research program rather than a specific, narrowly focused project with highly tailored specific aims.
 Reviewers should emphasize MIRA-specific aspects of significance, investigator qualifications, innovation, approach and environment.
 The review criteria make it clear that preliminary data and publications since achieving independence are not required, particularly for those applying soon after achieving independence.

 Reviewers will be asked to consider whether the budget is fully justified and reasonable in relation to the proposed work.
 In answering this question, it is anticipated that reviewers will consider the resources at the laboratory's disposal, and likelihood of efficient use of funds in the future.
 Reviewers will not be asked to recommend specific changes to the detailed budget or budget amounts.

 No, but if you are still eligible, you may submit a new application for a receipt date in the next fiscal year.

-NIGMS has a long-established policy that requires additional scrutiny of grant applications from investigators whose overall research support would exceed $750,000 in direct costs per year, inclusive of any award that might be made on the pending application.
+NIGMS has a long-established policy that requires additional scrutiny of grant applications from investigators whose overall research support would exceed $1,500,000 in total costs per year, inclusive of any award that might be made on the pending application.
 See the

 NAGMS Council Guidelines for Funding Decisions.
 In keeping with this policy, additional scrutiny will be given to MIRA applications from well-funded investigators.
-It is expected that a majority of applicants to the ESI MIRA program will have less than $750,000 per year in support (direct costs).
+It is expected that a majority of applicants to the ESI MIRA program will have less than $1,500,000 per year in support (total costs).